RandyGaul/qu3e/README.md

 <b>Can you add in this feature?</b>

 One of the main goals is to keep the feature list low in order to control code bloat, complexity, and the API itself.
 If a more full-featured open source physics library is desired please see the Bullet physics engine.
 That said I'm always open to new ideas.
-Please use the github "issues" facility to suggest or discuss improvements.
+Please use the github "issues" facility to suggest or discuss improvements -- I'll happily respond as time permits.

 <b>I've found a bug.
 How should I report it, or can I fix it myself?</b>